HSF/hsf.github.io/_activities/gsoc.md

 [![Gitter](https://badges.gitter.im/HSF/HSF-GSoC.svg)](https://gitter.im/HSF/HSF-GSoC?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

+### Student pages

+Student blogs are mandatory for CERN-HSF starting with 2022 GSoC edition!
+If you are a CERN-HSF student, please read this [blog]({{ site.baseurl }}/gsoc/2022/blogs.html)

 ### For Projects and Mentors

 Instructions for participating projects and mentors can be found [here]({{ site.baseurl }}/gsoc/guideline.html).
 The main differences compared to last year are that proposals have to be tuned for either 175-hour or 350h project length, and the target objectives must be well-defined deliverables.